NIS2 transport industry guidelines

 Cybersecurity

 Even if you are not directly subject to NIS2, a client may require you to provide insight into your security measures.
 Companies that are themselves subject to NIS2 impose these requirements throughout the entire chain.
-This makes the NIS2 supply chain directive a crucial point of attention for all players in the transport sector.
+This makes the NIS2 directive essential for all stakeholders in the transport industry.

 For medium-sized and large organizations in the transport sector that play an essential role in society and the economy, NIS2 does apply directly.
 These include airlines, rail network operators, road transport operators, and shipping companies.